 Now, some people aren’t going to be able to budge.
 There are some deadlines that just can’t move.
 However, if you’ve built a good rapport with your clients and know from the project brief what’s going on, you’ll know who you can ask to move things around and who you can’t.

 Go from invoice to income with Wave

 The fourth tip for being successful at freelance editing is making sure you get paid.
-It can be a hassle to generate invoices and remind clients when something is due.
-It’s not easy to set up online payments for any client in the U.S. or Canada.
+It can be a hassle to generate invoices and remind clients when something is due, even if you use invoice templates to save time.
+On top of that, it’s not easy to set up online payments for any client in the U.S. or Canada.